 When it comes to estimating accuracy, 123worx positions itself among the best estimating software for builders, offering automated workflows with vendor comparison and cost forecasting.

 123worx is developed as the next-gen solution to solve the inadequacies most builders experience with traditional tools.
-They aimed to integrate estimating, project management, client communication, and accounting workflows in a brand new, cloud-native build.
+The platform integrates estimating, project management, client communication, and financial workflows in a single cloud-native system.

 Company Overview & Positioning

-123worx positions itself as a one-size-fits-all platform for general contractors, home builders, custom builders, renovators, as well as trades.
+123worx positions itself as a one-size-fits-all platform for general contractors, home builders, custom builders, renovators, and trades.
 It focuses on modularity, integration, and scalability.

 Integrated Estimating & Cost Forecasting

-123worx offers robust estimating workflows with vendor comparison, cost databases, and AI/ML cost forecasting to increase the accuracy of the estimate over time.
+123worx offersrobust estimating workflows similar to modern construction estimating software for builders with vendor comparison, cost databases, and AI/ML cost forecasting to increase the accuracy of the estimate over time.
 Also, it seamlessly integrates estimating with the schedule without much trouble within the same platform.

 Cloud-Native & Mobile-First